emscripten-core/emscripten/site/source/docs/porting/files/Synchronous-Virtual-XHR-Backed-File-System-Usage.rst

 .. _Synchronous-Virtual-XHR-Backed-File-System-Usage:

 =====================================================================
-Synchronous Virtual XHR Backed File System Usage (under-construction)
+Synchronous Virtual XHR Backed File System Usage (ready-for-review)
 =====================================================================

 Emscripten supports lazy loading binary data from HTTP servers using :term:`XHR`'s (this is like AJAX, but fetches binary data rather than XML or JSON).
 This functionality can be used to create a backend for synchronous file access from compiled code.